Pope Eugene IV: Death and legacy

 Although his pontificate had been so stormy and unhappy that he is said to have regretted on his deathbed that he ever left his monastery, Eugene IV's victory over the Council of Basel and his efforts on behalf of church unity nevertheless contributed greatly to the breakdown of the conciliar movement and restored the papacy to a semblance of the dominant position it had held before the Western Schism (1378–1417).
 This victory had been gained, however, by making concessions to the princes of Europe.
 Thereafter, the papacy had to depend more for its revenues on the Papal States.

 Eugene was dignified in demeanour, but inexperienced and vacillating in action and excitable in temper.
 Bitter in his hatred of heresy, he nevertheless displayed great kindness to the poor.
-He laboured to reform the monastic orders, especially the Franciscans, and was never guilty of nepotism.
+He laboured to reform the monastic orders, especially the Franciscans, and was never guilty of excessive nepotism.
 Although austere in his private life, he was a sincere friend of art and learning, and in 1431 he re-established the university at Rome.
 He also consecrated Florence Cathedral on 25 March 1436.

 Eugene died in Rome on 23 February 1447, and was buried at Saint Peter's by the tomb of Pope Eugene III.
 Later his tomb was transferred to San Salvatore in Lauro, a parish church on the other bank of the Tiber River.